bendehaan/vault-in-practice/README.md

 ## Using VaultManager

-First we provision the vault by (in the client container) going into the directory /provision-vault/ first defining the token

-    export VAULT_TOKEN=s.MzE9Kp6rlFLJiuhABGFz0PVd
+Note this requires

-and then provisioning the vault using (note this requires the step of enabling the kv store above to have been done before)
+1. the step of enabling the kv store above to have been done before (`vault secrets enable -version=2 -path=secret kv`).

-    ./provision.sh
+2. the vault being provisioned (`./provision.sh` in directory /provision-vault/).

 Now go to localhost:8200 log in with the token.
 In the cli container go to directory /vaultmanager/.
 In that directory first update the VAULT_TOKEN in the Makefile, and then run